seek-oss/serverless-haskell/README.md

 Deploying Haskell code onto [AWS Lambda] using [Serverless].

-## Requirements
+## Prerequisites

 * AWS account
 * [Stack]
 * [NPM]
 * [Docker]
-* [Serverless]

 ## Usage

 There are two ways to start, either via the stack template, or directly modifying a project.
-You may want to use the manual approach as the template specifies a specific stack resolver.
+You may want to use the manual approach as the template specifies a specific stack resolver as it needs to hardcode the `stack.yaml` file.

+In either case, you will want to have [Serverless] installed, eg. `npm install -g serverless`.

 ### Using the stack template